Sheldon Theatre: History

 During the 1920s and 1930s, the theater became a popular and profitable movie house.
 Red Wing was fortunate not to suffer considerably during the Great Depression.
 In 1929, the theater began showing sound movies or "talkies".
 It was remodeled in 1936 to improve the visuals and acoustics for showing films.

 The auditorium began to experience trouble in the 1950s.
 A nationwide slump in moviegoing slowed its profits, and unwise investments in improvements sunk its funds.
 The theater was further threatened in 1957, when John Wright brought two lawsuits against it.
 Wright, the owner of a competing theater, alleged that the city had an unfair advantage over private entrepreneurs.
 He also filed suit to argue that a movie theater was not "public" and the auditorium was therefore in violation of Sheldon's trust.

 In 1958 the Minnesota Supreme Court ordered the auditorium to quit the movie business.
 The theater's board found a way around the ruling, however, by leasing the theater to James Fraser.
 Fraser had been the theater's manager, and he continued to show movies there.
 In 1960 the Minnesota Supreme Court handed down its final decision, which was unanimously in favor of the auditorium.

 Poor management caused continued financial problems for the theater in the 1970s and 1980s.
 In 1984 the board established a task force to raise money to restore the theater.
 The restored theater re-opened in 1988.
 The theater projected its last movie in May 1988, but it continued to host live entertainment.
 In 2012 the auditorium was offering a range of live programming that included both highbrow and middlebrow events.

 Performing Arts Theatre

-The MISSION of Red Wing's “jewel-box,” the Sheldon Theatre, is to showcase the best in arts and entertainment for the enjoyment, education, and enlightenment of the community and its visitors.

-The Sheldon is a cornerstone community partner, a regional arts hub, and a national trailblazer in the rise of small-town performing arts centers.
-Located in the heart of one of the most beautifully distinctive downtowns in the Midwest, the Sheldon is a truly unique gathering place where 30,000 people a year of all ages and backgrounds are uplifted and engaged through the transformative power of the performing arts.

-At the Sheldon with its remarkable architecture and intimate charm, there's a kind of "wow" even before the show begins, and audiences know they are a part of something special.
-People come to the Sheldon to see exceptional performers from all over the world in a breathtaking setting.
-With steadfast community support over the Sheldon's long history, the organization has been able to continue to push the boundaries, with progressive productions and new features that are sure to open the mind, expand horizons, and inspire wonder.
-It is our hope that you leave with a fresh perspective and an unforgettable experience every time you revisit the Sheldon.
-List of current events.

 The theater has a theatre organ, made by Kilgen.